“Yakhni is basically the broth resulting from cooking meat with various spices.”BonGappétit

 - Step 5 : Over a high flame, cook until water is reduced and soaked by the rice for 6-8 minutes.
 Check in between to avoid sticking .
 Check for salt, add if required and mix well.

 - Step 6 : Turn off the flame and mix the Yakhni Pulao carefully from the bottom.

 - Step 7 : Serve hot with raita and ring onions.

 So, add some fire to your weekend cooking by trying this ‘Yakhni Pulao’ recipes.
 You do need to put in a little effort, but trust us, once the dish is done, it will do more than make up for your efforts.
 Happy cooking!

-If you liked my today’s recipe on ‘Chicken Yakhni Pulao recipe‘, do like, share, comment and subscribe to my blog for many more such exclusive authentic and easy recipes at home.
+If you liked my today’s recipe on ‘Chicken Yakhni Pulao recipe‘, do like, share, comment and subscribe to my blog and also subscribe to our new Youtube Chanel – bongappétit for many more such exclusively, authentic and delicious food recipes at home.
 Stay Safe, Stay Healthy!